 Work on economic peace, apart from theoretical concerns, also raises a number of empirical questions.
 The results on the presence of economic peace are sensitive to every new data set and to methodological choices of researchers (Hafner-Burton and Montgomery, 2008; Wallace, 2013).
-With respect to the data, I study the prospect of economic peace using the updated TIES data set (Morgan et al., 2014), the Polity IV data set (Marshall et al., 2018), and the Political Regimes data set (Boix et al., 2013).
+With respect to the data, in this article I study the prospect of economic peace using the updated TIES data set (Morgan et al., 2014), the Polity IV data set (Marshall et al., 2018), and the Political Regimes data set (Boix et al., 2013).
 While the most recent work on economic peace (Wallace, 2013) is based on the first edition of the TIES data set, the updated TIES contains 59% more cases and covers additional years (Morgan et al., 2014).
-With respect to research design, I assess whether more democratic states are more (or less) likely to issue sanctions, to receive sanctions, and to sanction one another.

-Unlike past studies, I (i) conduct the empirical analysis with a logistic regression, (ii) treat threats-only of sanctions as a counterfactual to imposed sanctions, and (iii) offer an improved specification and interpretation of the interaction effect.
+Unlike past studies, this article (i) conducts the empirical analysis with a logistic regression, (ii) treats threats-only of sanctions as a counterfactual to imposed sanctions, and (iii) offers an improved specification and interpretation of the interaction effects.
 Previous research employed a rare event logit model that is highly sensitive to changes in the non-event (i.e. no sanctions dyad) section of the sample.
-However, the updated TIES data set offers both information on imposed sanctions and on threats only, allowing change of the statistical method from a rare-event logit to a logistic regression, where I operationalise the dependent variable as dichotomous threat-only or imposed sanction.4 In contrast, as statistical analysis does not distinguish between relevant counterfactual events to a sanction imposition (i.e. an unrealised sanction threat) and alternative means of coercion (e.g. war or diplomacy), combining all outcomes into non-sanctions could result in a biased estimate.
-Here, a clear and identifiable strategy to identify a counterfactual event is offered - unlike in previous research where conditions for "potential conflict" were not explicitly specified.
-Finally, other researchers have treated the main effects in the regression models as unconditional when introducing the interaction term, resulting in an incorrect interpretation of the regression results as, when an interaction term is present, the main effects cannot be interpreted in a simple additive form, nor is their significance level informative (Brambor et al., 2006).
-I address this concern in this article
+However, the updated TIES data set offers both information on imposed sanctions and on threats of sanctions, allowing for a change of the statistical method from a rare-event logit to a logistic regression.
+What is more, scholars of economic peace have not distinguished between relevant counterfactual events to a sanction imposition (i.e. an unrealised sanction threat) and alternative means of coercion (e.g. war or diplomacy) - combining all outcomes as non-sanctions - what may result in a biased estimate.
+An attempt to address this problem in previous research - with identifying conditions for a "potential conflict" - is not explicitly specified in the literature and does not allow for replication.
+Hence, in this article, a clear strategy to identify a counterfactual event to an imposed sanction is offered; an approach in line with recent research on economic sanction (Walentek et al., 2021; Gutmann et al., 2021).